purescript/registry-dev/SPEC.md

 > Note: the @pacchettibotti GitHub account is controlled by the Registry Trustees and is able to act as a package "owner" for any package.
 If the Registry Trustees ever need to unpublish a package version or transfer a package, they must do so by signing an authenticated operation using the @pacchettibotti SSH keys.

 The registry relies on SSH to authenticate package owners.
-An `Owner` is a public SSH key, and this SSH key can be used to sign data using OpenSSH versions 8.0 and above.
-The registry in turn verifies the signed data using the `Owner` and OpenSSH.
+An `Owner` is a public SSH key, and this SSH key can be used to sign data using the SSH library functions provided in the registry library and (most likely) exposed by your package manager.
+The registry in turn verifies the signed data using the `Owner`.
 To submit an authenticated operation, you are required to take the following steps:

 1. Construct the JSON payload for the operation
-2. Sign the JSON payload using an SSH key listed in the package's `owners` metadata field.
+2. Sign the JSON payload using an SSH key listed in the package's `owners` metadata field, where the signature is hex-encoded.
-3. Construct the JSON payload for an authenticated operation using the JSON payload from step (1), the signature from step (2), and the email associated with the SSH key used to create the SSH signature.
+3. Construct the JSON payload for an authenticated operation using the JSON payload from step (1) and the signature from step (2).

 For example, here's a stringified JSON payload for an `Unpublish` operation unpublishing `prelude@1.0.1` because credentials were accidentally committed: